 - how to make a complaint to an external body including contact details

 The information will also be made available to clients upon request in a language other than English and in other accessible formats as required.

 Making a complaint

-A person wishing to make a complaint may do so online using our Complaints Form, in writing (including email) or verbally to:
+A person wishing to make a complaint may do so online using our Complaints Form or

 - the staff member they were dealing with at the time

 - another staff member or manager they may speak to subsequently